la2050/archive/_projects/2016/lit-is-a-community-block-party-with-curated-lights-and-music-featuring-local-sfv-talent.md

   - 'Community outreach '
   - Network/relationship support
   - Quality improvement research
+project_description: >-
+  LIT is a community block party under the stars, with an integrated, interactive audiovisual experience.
+Local students will learn how to build, program and install specially curated light installations to accompany a series of live DJ sets at a community block party on Reseda Boulevard.
+LIT will also feature local artists, performers and businesses from the San Fernando Valley in a fun, night market atmosphere.
 project_impact: >-
   ["Social & emotional support","Cultural events","Public/open streets
   gatherings","Government responsiveness to residents’ needs","Public transit